 Sands of The Sahara

-Tunisia is the second smallest country on the African continent and arguably the most popular with tourists.
+Tunisia is the smallest country in North Africa and arguably the most popular with tourists.
 At less than three hours' flying time from all UK airports, it is possible to experience a totally different culture for less than the cost of a typical family package holiday to Spain.

 Thrifty Tourists Will Love Tunisia!

 Hotels tend to be of a higher category but relatively inexpensive by European standards.
 Meals are usually self-service and there is a wide choice available to cater for all tastes although vegetarians may find the choice rather limited.
 A smattering of French is useful as menus are generally in French although most Tunisians speak excellent English and from an early age are conversant in most European languages.

 The impressive beaches are clean, well-maintained and easily rival those of the Caribbean.
 The soft, white sand stretches as far as the eye can see, joining the four main resorts of Hammamet, Port El Kantaoui, Sousse and Monastir.
 The beaches shelve gently into the inviting Mediterranean offering a safe haven for bathing and water sports along the North African coastline.
 It is possible to walk for miles in either direction with no rocky outcrops or cliffs to halt your progress - or take a camel ride instead when the sand is too hot to walk upon.